KjellbergGustav/KTHSFSDV-2020/README.md

 ```
 $ python main.py
 ```
 The program will now run, first asking you what you want `t_0` to be, keep in mind that this is defined as an integer.
-Second, it will prombt you to enter `t_n`, i.e the for span of `t` you want see the function.
+Second, it will prombt you to enter `t_end`, i.e the integer `t` you want the function to stop at.
+Each step size is 0.01.

 You will see a graph showing up, similair to the one below.